kefahi/json_schema.cr/README.md

 # json_schema

-An attempt to implement json schema in Crystal.
+An attempt to implement [json schema](https://json-schema.org/) validation in Crystal.

 Work in progress but could be a useful start